AHOY! SCOUTS AND SCOUTERS!

-The Retriever, a 52′ ketch, is an offshore sail training program where youth will learn the fundamentals of sailboat handling, steering, waterway navigation, marine safety, and various cruising techniques used by seasoned sailors!
+The Retriever, a 52′ ketch, is an offshore sail training vessel where youth will learn the fundamentals of sailboat handling, steering, waterway navigation, marine safety and various cruising techniques used by seasoned sailors!

-Although Dave is new to the Retriever, he has had over 30 years’ experience sailing the Great Lakes.
+Dave is in his second season aboard the Retriever, and has had over 30 years’ experience sailing the Great Lakes.
 He received his training through the Delta College sailing school in 1986 and has spent most of his time sailing his own 25 Catalina and 36 Catalina.
 He is an attorney in private practice, in Saginaw, Michigan, specializing in environmental, real property development and municipal law, although his summers are normally focused on sailing the upper Great Lakes.

 In addition to his own boats, he has had experience in sailing other boats of equal or greater overall length, in the Great Lakes, British Virgin Islands and the Puget Sound areas.
 His main sailing experience, however, has been in the upper Great Lakes, and primarily Lakes Huron and Michigan.
 His experience in Lake Superior has been limited to the eastern shore.
 Since 1998, Dave’s Lake Huron experience has been primarily in the Straits of Mackinaw area, together with the entire North Channel, St. Mary’s River and Georgian Bay areas.
 He is well acquainted with all ports in the northern Lakes Huron and Michigan.